A Benedictine Love of Learning

 Full-time Study or Part-time Distance Learning

-Some lay degree students choose to study full time, taking weekday courses alongside the seminarians studying for Catholic priesthood.
+Some choose to study full time, taking weekday courses alongside the seminarians studying for Catholic priesthood.
 Others pursue their degree on a part-time basis, alongside work, family and other responsibilities, taking weekend courses, residence-intensives, online and Web-hybrid formats.
 Read more»